byn3/holbertonschool-low_level_programming/0x19-hash_tables/README.md

 **What is a hash function?**
-*4 main characteristics:
+*4 main characteristics:*
-1) The hash value is fully determined by the data being hashed.
-If something else besides the input is used to make the hash, the hash value is not completely dependent on the input and allows for worse distribution of the values.
+*1) The hash value is fully determined by the data being hashed.
+If something else besides the input is used to make the hash, the hash value is not completely dependent on the input and allows for worse distribution of the values.*
-2) The hash functions uses all the input data.
-If the hash function does not use all the input data, then slight variations to the input data can cause hella collisions.
+*2) The hash functions uses all the input data.
+If the hash function does not use all the input data, then slight variations to the input data can cause hella collisions.*
-3) The hash function uniformly distributes data across all possible hash values.
-If the hash does not distribute uniformly, a large number of collisions will occur and that cuts down on efficiently.
+*3) The hash function uniformly distributes data across all possible hash values.
+If the hash does not distribute uniformly, a large number of collisions will occur and that cuts down on efficiently.*
-4) The hash function generates very different hash values for similar strings.
+*4) The hash function generates very different hash values for similar strings.
-In reality, many data sets have similar data elements and we want theses to be distributed over a table. *
+In reality, many data sets have similar data elements and we want theses to be distributed over a table.*

 **What is a hash table, how do they work and how to use them?**